DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

   * App-Key **required** `string`: Application key.
   * confirmationId **required** `string`: The confirmation id for the booking the reservation was made.
   * reservationNumber **required** `integer`: Specifies the reservation number for the reservation to cancel.
+  * sendConfirmation `boolean`: Whether to send a confirmation email to the primary guest

 #### Output
 * output [CancellationResponse](#cancellationresponse)